 Health care and emergencies

-For further information about the COVID-19 situation at WU, check WU's Teach Safely.
-Learn Safely initiative and the International Office's COVID-19 News and Updates.
+For further information about the COVID-19 situation at WU, check the website Coranvirus: Updates for Students.

 All incoming exchange students must have insurance coverage for their entire stay at WU and in Austria.
 However, WU does not have its own insurance plan for students.
 You are responsible for obtaining health insurance from a third party provider.
 Please read the information below about European insurance coverage and your possibilities as a non-European student carefully.